Dappner/my-dashboard/frontend/README.md

 - Lambda function that fetches data for ticker once it is added to the tickers table / the backfill is set to true.
   - Maybe a button to "run lambda for that ticker"
 - Currency Conversion for Transactions and Holdings etc...
+- On TickerView
+  - Performance on time frame vs
+    - Sector and Industry
+- For all Charts > 1 YR
+  - It should be weekly, not daily data...
+Or some other idea

 **Spending**